 Snowshoeing saved my life this winter.
 Not literally saved my life, but figuratively.
-I don’t know how I would have survived this cold, dark, snowy winter without this sport.
+I don’t know how I would have survived the cold, dark, snowy winter without this sport.
 Here is my story.

 Take care of your body, and take care of your mind.
-Seems like a pretty simple concept right?
-Studies have shown over the years an overwhelming link between positive mental health and a healthy fitness regime.
+It seems like a pretty simple concept, right?
+Studies have shown an overwhelming link between positive mental health and a healthy fitness regime (even in winter).

 Getting Out There

 Snowshoeing pushed me to be better in life.
-I absolutely feel that if I hadn’t gotten on my snowshoes this year, my world would be a lot different right now with a lot more darkness.
-It opened something up inside me and I didn’t feel alone anymore.
-An online community of snowshoers provided support, and a team of friends and family surrounded me.
-You, the readers: you made me go out there and do it.
+I absolutely feel that if I hadn’t gotten on my snowshoes this year, my world would be a lot different right now, with a lot more darkness.
+But, it opened something up inside me, and I didn’t feel alone anymore.

-Mental Illness is a very real and scary thing and as more people speak out about it, the more people will feel comfortable talking about it.
-For more information on mental illness and how you can make a difference in someone’s life please go to the Canadian Mental Health Association or National Alliance on Mental Illness.
+Mental Illness is a very real and scary thing, and as more people speak out about it, the more people will feel comfortable talking about it.